 - Don't use drugs alone.
 Most overdose deaths happen when people use drugs alone.
 Use with a buddy who can call for help if you overdose.
 When you use with a buddy, stagger using times so someone is awake to call for help.
 During COVID, keep safe distance (6ft), stay outdoors, wear masks, don't share supplies.

 - Toxic & deadly drug supply.The current supply of illegal drugs is toxic, unpredictable, and deadly, including for smoking.
 The risk of overdose and death is very high.

 - If there is an overdose, call 9-1-1 immediately., give breaths, and give Naloxone.
 If you call 9-1-1 to report an overdose, you won’t be charged for simple drug possession.

 - Start with a low dose, go slow.
 Test a small amount of the drugs first, then go slowly.

 - Carry Naloxone and have an overdose plan.
 Be prepared if an overdose happens.
 Carry Naloxone at all times and know how to use it.
 Naloxone nasal spray is free at London Drugs and other pharmacies with a Status Card and BC Services Card.

 - Use at the Overdose Prevention Site. at 221 Trunk Rd.
 Entrance is through side door off Ypres Street.
-Open everyday from 1:00pm to 7:00pm.
+Open everyday from noon to 8:00pm.
 It’s a safe space with no judgement.
 Services are confidential and you don’t have to give your name.
 250-597-7779.

 - Get your drugs tested at the OPS.Testing drugs takes 5 minutes.
 No questions asked.